infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 ```
 $ ls test/mountpoint/
-XXX
+Aosta Valley
+Brannenburg
+Cape Town
+Infinit_MakingOf.mp4
+New York
+Paris
 ```

 Noteworthy is that the volume contains several hundred megabytes of data.
-However, unlike cloud storage services like Dropbox, you were able to browse the volume’s content without having to wait hours for all the files to be downloaded locally.
+However, unlike cloud storage services like Dropbox, you were able to browse the volume’s content without having to for all the files to be downloaded locally.
 This is because only the data actually accessed is retrieved on demand.

 You can stop this test by hitting `CTRL^C` or by interrupting the `infinit-volume` process.